wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 * With the Proxies Browser, you can explore a detailed list of all your proxies.
 * With the out-of-the-box dashboards that are based on [proxy internal metrics](#proxy-internal-metrics), you can examine the health and the usage of your proxies.

-## Explore Your Proxies with the Proxies Browser
+## Examine Your Proxies with the Proxies Browser

 {% include note.html content="To access the Proxies Browser, you must have the [**Proxies** permission](permissions_overview.html)." %}

+### Get Started wih the Proxies Browser

-With the Proxies Browser, you can examine the status and the details of each proxy.
+With the Proxies Browser you can examine the status and the details of each proxy.

 A proxy status can be:
 <table style="width: 100%;">